Questions for Mr. Bream

-- Where there two Rubio lutes? a 1967 and a 1968?
-If so where they tunes the same?
+- Where there two Rubio lutes?
+Was it a 1967 and a 1968?
+If so, where they tuned the same?

--Is the lute on the cover of Music of Spain vol. 1 the 1968?
+-Is the lute on the cover of Music of Spain vol. 1 the 1968 Rubio?

 -What was the tunning for the Breton lute?

-Throughout your interviews you mention you father a great deal since he was such a large part of your early career.
+Throughout your interviews, you mention your father a great deal since he was such a large part of your early career.

 - Are any of your siblings musical?